templateflow/registration-framework/README.md

 # registration-framework
-A python package containing the registration framework proposed for TemplateFlow
+A python package containing the registration framework proposed for TemplateFlow.
+The registration workflow is as follows:

 ![registration framework](./docs/templateflow.svg)
 <img src="./docs/templateflow.svg">